nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `ClientCare` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: UC01 - Add a new client**

+**MSS**
+1. User requests to add new client, by entering name, contact number, email, date of birth and priority level.
+2. ClientCare adds the new client to the list.
+3. ClientCare shows a success message and <u>display view of new client details and policies (UC02)</u>.<br>
+   Use case ends.

+**Extensions**
+* 1a.
+ClientCare detects invalid command usage or information.
+    * 1a1.
+ClientCare shows an error message.
+    * 1a2.
+User enters new data.<br>
+    Steps 1a1-1a2 are repeated until the data entered are correct.<br>
+    Use case resumes from step 2.

+**Use case: UC02 - View client details and policies**

+**MSS**
+1. User requests to view a client's details and policies.
+2. ClientCare shows that client's details and policies.<br>
+    Use case ends.

+**Extensions**
+* 1a.
+ClientCare detects that the client does not exist or invalid command usage.
+    * 1a1.
+ClientCare shows an error message.<br>
+    * 1a2.
+User enters new data.<br>
+      Steps 1a1-1a2 are repeated until the data entered are correct.<br>
+      Use case resumes from step 2.

+**Use case: UC03 - List all clients**

+**MSS**
+1. User requests to view all clients.
+2. ClientCare shows a list of all clients.<br>
+    Use case ends.

+**Extensions**
+* 1a.
+The list is empty as no clients have been added at all.<br>
+    * 1a1.
+ClientCare notifies that the list is empty.<br>
+      Use case ends.

 **Use case: Find a client by name**

 **MSS**
 1. User requests to find a specific client in the list by name
-2. ClientCare shows list of client that matches the name
+2. ClientCare shows list of client that matches the name<br>
     Use case ends.

 **Extensions**
 * 2a.
-The list is empty as there is no matching name found.
+The list is empty as there is no matching name found.<br>
   Use case ends.

 **Use case: Delete a client**

 **MSS**
 1. User requests to list clients or find client by name
 2. ClientCare shows a list of clients
 3. User requests to delete a specific client in the list by index
-4. ClientCare deletes the client
+4. ClientCare deletes the client<br>
     Use case ends.

 **Extensions**
 * 2a.
-The list is empty.
+The list is empty.<br>
   Use case ends.
 * 3a.
 The given index is invalid.
     * 3a1.
-ClientCare shows an error message.
+ClientCare shows an error message.<br>
       Use case resumes at step 2.

 *{More to be added}*